uvmcs124f2022/GitHub-with-CLion/README.md

 # Mantra
 * Work on the project.
 Add/modify files.
     * When you add a file to the project, it will as if you want to add it to your repository.
-You can do this late as well, by right-clicking on the file name and choosing Git -> Add.
+You can do this later as well, by right-clicking on the file name and choosing Git -> Add.
 * When you finish a task, commit it and push it to the repository:
     * Click on one of the modified files in the left pane.
     * Choose Git -> Commit.